jaythad13/Mathematikezettelkasten/Algebraic Geometry --- math-176/notes/Irreducible subsets.md

 ---
 tags:
 - math-176/32
+- math-176/33
 - alg-geo
 ---

 What did we mean when we said [[Algebraic Geometry --- math-176/notes/Non-singular projective varieties#_definition _ non-singular projective variety|a variety has to be irreducible]]?
+Does this have an algebraic meaning?

 ##### _proposition:_ $V$ irreducible implies $I(V)$ prime